WebOutLoud Help

 ^ Back to Top

-In addition to other apps, you can import PDFs into WebOutLoud from the Files App on iPhone.
+In addition to other apps, you can import PDFs and EPUBs into WebOutLoud from the Files App on iPhone.
 Simply look for the share button.

 Additionally, you can import content into WebOutLoud from the "Saved Content" screen.